Establishing Paternity in South Florida

 Attorney for Paternity Tests in South Florida

 Establishing paternity is important for many family structures.
 Not only does having two parents promote the best interest of a child, but it also builds stability and financial assistance to single parents who may not have the ability to sufficiently care for a minor child single-handedly.
-A South Florida paternity attorney can help guide you through the legal process of establishing paternity and securing necessary support.
+A South Florida paternity attorney, including an experienced paternity attorney Florida families trust, can help guide you through the legal process of establishing paternity and securing necessary support.

 The attorneys at Bacchus Law Firm are experienced legal counselors and negotiators who will provide guidance and advice on sensitive family matters such as establishing paternity.
-We represent clients attempting to establish paternity to make their families whole or to seek child support in Broward County, FL and the surrounding counties of Miami-Dade County, Palm Beach County, Hendry County, and Collier County, Florida.
+As a trusted Florida paternity attorney team, we represent clients attempting to establish paternity to make their families whole or to seek child support in Broward County, FL and the surrounding counties of Miami-Dade County, Palm Beach County, Hendry County, and Collier County, Florida.

 Our office is centrally located at 401 E. Las Olas Blvd. in Ft.
 Lauderdale, FL, just minutes from the Broward County Central Courthouse.
 If you live in Miami, West Palm Beach, East Naples, or LaBelle, South Florida, and you need an experienced family law attorney, then contact our firm immediately.